kirstykitto/CLAtoolkit/README.md

 - Docker Compose for orchestrating a multi-container application into a single app, and
 - Docker Machine for creating Docker hosts both locally and in the cloud.

 On Mac OS X, Docker Machine and Compose are installed with Docker Toolbox.
 Follow these directions [here](https://docs.docker.com/compose/install/) and [here](https://docs.docker.com/machine/#installation) to install Docker Compose and Machine, respectively on other platforms.
+Docker Compose does not seem to be available for Windows even though some intructions are below.

 Test if docker-machine and docker-compose are installed: